Government Funded Drug and Alcohol Rehab Centers

 Treatment of alcohol or drug addiction can seem overwhelming, and the journey to sobriety can seem all but impossible.
-A stay in a qualified rehab facility is the most direct course to long-term success, yet the cost of a stay in rehab can be out of reach for those with low incomes and/or no insurance.
-If you feel like rehab is the right move for you, but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.
+A stay in a qualified rehab facility is one strategy for long-term success, yet the cost of a stay in an inpatient rehab can be out of reach for those with low incomes and/or no insurance.
+If you feel like rehabilitation is the right move for you but you lack insurance or the financial means to cover a stay in a treatment facility, a government-funded center may be the best option.

-Government drug and alcohol treatment centers provide excellent care for those battling addiction.
-Private rehab institutions are known for providing luxury, which state institutions simply cannot fund.
-However, the basics of the detox process, addiction counseling, and long-term outpatient treatment are the goal of both types of agencies.
-A study conducted by the Center for Drug and Alcohol Studies at the University of Delaware showed that the success rates of private and government rehab centers are comparable.
+Government drug and alcohol rehab centers can provide excellent care for those battling addiction.
+Private rehab institutions are sometimes known for providing luxury, which state institutions simply cannot fund.
+However, the detox process, addiction counseling, and long-term outpatient treatment are the goal of both types of agencies.

 Advantages of Government-Funded Rehab Centers

 - Price.
-Government-funded agencies provide their services for free or on a sliding scale.
-You may be required to pay a small portion of their treatment bill; however, this cost is negligible when it comes to living a sober life.
-If you are having difficulty with these payments, government agencies have flexibility in providing payment plans or finding other sources of coverage.
-Profit is not the goal of a government facility, but instead the objective is to provide you with the tools and resources for you to achieve sobriety.
+Government-funded agencies may provide their services for free or on a sliding scale.
+You may be required to pay a small portion of their treatment but, if you are having difficulty with these payments, government agencies have flexibility in providing payment plans or finding other sources of coverage.
+The goal of a government facility is to provide you with the tools and resources for you to achieve sobriety.

 - Accountability.
 Government facilities are accountable for how money is spent.
 Unsuccessful programs will be discontinued, and agencies must be able to prove their success and worth to the community to remain open.

 - Uninterested patients.
-Patients pursuing treatment in government-funded drug and alcohol rehab centers may not be interested in quality treatment, but may instead be seeking housing and medical attention.
+Not all patients pursuing treatment in government-funded drug and alcohol rehab centers are interested in quality treatment.
 While this is not always the case, it is important to keep your own goals in mind in whatever treatment center you choose.
 Government rehab centers are able to quickly determine patients who have potential for sobriety, however, and may be able to provide non-serious patients with other forms of assistance.

 - Wait times.
 Treatment at a government facility may require a wait time of weeks to months.
 As there are many people seeking alcohol and drug treatment, space can be very limited in institutions that work with low- or no-income patients.
 A referral from a primary care doctor from a free or reduced cost clinic can help you to secure a place at a government rehab center more quickly.
 In addition, pregnant women, those battling HIV/AIDS, and single women with dependent children often get preferential treatment on waiting lists; make sure to communicate any extenuating circumstances with the clinic ahead of time.